9 Tromso Museums to Visit (When the Weather Lets You Down!)

 The Polar Museum has an insightful permanent exhibition that focuses on Svalbard in the 17th and 18th centuries.

+You can learn about the early fur trappers and the well-known exhibition by Willem Barentsz in the late 1500s.
 It focuses a lot on the trade and hunting up there as well as the protection of species in the 20th century (until today).

-It is truly an interesting museum where you’re guaranteed to learn a lot about the Arctic.
+It is truly an interesting museum where you’re guaranteed to learn a lot about the Arctic!
 The exhibition opened in 2015.

-Polarmuseet is open daily from 11am-5pm.
-Times may vary with the season.
 Tickets are 110 NOK for adults, 60 NOK for senior citizens, and children under 18 are free.

 4. MS Polstjerna